National Careers in Trades Week

 SMACNA is dedicated to educating people about the benefits of employment in the essential skilled trades and showcasing the value of the people and fields that build the world in which we live, work, and play.
 Trade careers are abundant, in demand, and projected to stay that way.

-SMACNA has partnered with the Sheet Metal, Air, Rail, and Transportation Workers (SMART), and International Training Institute (ITI) to launch the first National Careers in Trades Week (April 7-11, 2025).
+SMACNA partnered with Sheet Metal, Air, Rail, and Transportation Workers (SMART), and International Training Institute (ITI) to host the Second Annual National Careers in Trades Week (April 6-10, 2026).
 This effort is aimed at bringing awareness to the benefits of choosing careers in skilled trades.

 LEARN MORE ABOUT NATIONAL CAREERS IN TRADES WEEK